scummvm/scummvm/doc/docportal/consoles/ps_vita.rst

 .. note::

     Not all bluetooth keyboards or mice pair successfully with the Vita.

-    We tested the Jelly Bean BT keyboard and mouse combo (ASIN:B06Y56BBYP) and with the standalone Jelly Comb Bluetooth Wireless Mouse (ASIN:B075HBDWCF).
+The ScummVM team tested the Jelly Bean BT keyboard and mouse combo (ASIN:B06Y56BBYP) and with the standalone Jelly Comb Bluetooth Wireless Mouse (ASIN:B075HBDWCF).

 Touch support
 ****************